cocos/cocos-docs/en/particle-system/emitter.md

 | **EmitFrom** | The part of the box from which the emitter emits particles, including: <br>**Volume**: Emitted from inside the box<br>**Shell**: Emitted from the box surface<br>**Edge**: Emitted from the box edge |
 | **BoxThickness** | The thickness of the box in each emitting direction, effective only when **EmitFrom** is selected for **Shell** mode |

-Also in the **Scene Editor** there will be a box Gizmo that shows the shape size of the box launcher.
+Also in the **Scene Editor** there will be a box Gizmo that shows the shape size of the box emitter.

 ![box_emitter](emitter/box_emitter.png)